How do I book you to shoot my wedding?

-I keep copies of the files on four different hard drives, plus a dvd backup.
-Two of the hard drives are permanent backups and files live on the other two as ‘working’ files for 1 to 2 years.
-The dvd is also a permanent backup, though for the life of the media only, hence the hard drives.
-In case of evacuation the removable hard drives travel with me.
+I keep copies of the files on two different hard drives and a RAID.
+One of the hard drives is permanent backup and files live on the other as ‘working’ files for 1 to 2 years.
+In case of evacuation (we have hurricanes down here) the removable hard drives travel with me.
 I follow best-practices in file naming and digital asset management.
 Upon receiving, clients move all files to their system with backup instructions.
 This provides additional layers of backup.

 Will all the images arrive as high-resolution color jpeg files?

-Yes, but I like to also do black & white and manipulated-color variations of certain images.
+Yes, you will receive high quality jpegs files that can be enlarged to any size (you can put one on a billboard) but at their native resolution will produce a 13×18 print at 300ppi.
+I like to also do black & white and manipulated-color variations of certain images.
 For those images you will have the original file and a duplicate, or duplicates, with the variations.

 When is the full balance due after I’ve paid my deposit?

-The full balance for photography is due thirty days prior to your wedding.
+The full balance for photography is due prior to the start of photography.